drovandi/CSProDashboard/README.md

 spring.datasource.username = dstUsername
 spring.datasource.password = dstPassword
 ```
-The properties should match the destination microdata MySQL specified in the `Household.properties`
+The properties should match the `Destination microdata MySQL` properties specified in the `Household.properties`

 Now you can perform your first build of the application.
 If the build process ends successfully, you are ready to run the application.